DEEP INSTRUMENT CONTROL IN ANY DAW

 NEKTAR DAW INTEGRATION – THE COMPLETE SYSTEM

 Nektarine and MCU DAW control create a powerful system.
 Our Nektar DAW Integration software takes the system integration even further: This custom software is especially created for each of the supported DAWs and will provide you with a common workflow that gives access to expanded transport and mixer functions as well as control of your DAW’s own instruments.
 It’s the most complete DAW control system available, even compared with products in higher price brackets.
-Panorama T-series’ DAW integration currently supports Bitwig, Cubase, Garageband, Logic, Nuendo, Reaper and Reason.
+Panorama T-series’ DAW integration currently supports Bitwig, Cubase, Garageband, Logic, Nuendo, Reaper, Reason and Studio One.

 - Extended transport control with Goto Left locator, Set L and Set R locators, Undo, Click and Record Arm.